omnetpp/cmake/README.md

 `omnetpp-cmake` — CMake + OMNeT++ = ❤
 ======================================

-*This repository is a work-in-progress, and may never be fully be realised.
-It is substantially more likely that your use-case will not work out of the box, nor even after fiddling with the box.
-However, please do fiddle, and please help me improve it.*
+*This repository is a community-supported work-in-progress, and may never be fully completed.
+Please help us and others like you by contributing.
+Thanks!*

 CMake Modules for building OMNeT++ projects and integrating with you CMake supporting editor.

-These CMake modules were originally develeoped against **OMNeT+ 5.X**, but should also work with **OMNeT++ 6.0** and beyond.
+These CMake modules were originally developed against **OMNeT+ 5.X**, but should also work with **OMNeT++ 6.0** and beyond.

-Please help me make this better!

 Usage
 -----